What is an employee self evaluation?

 Share the following guidelines with your employees so that they can write succinct, effective self-assessments:

-How to write a performance self evaluation
+How to write a self evaluation for a performance review

 Start with a structure so that the task doesn’t get too long, convoluted or unfocused.
 Work within the following six parameters: